antimof/UxPlay/README.md

 # UxPlay 1.35

 This project is a GPLv3  unix AirPlay server which  now also works on MacOS.
-Its main use is screen-mirroring (with audio) of iOS clients (iPads and iPhones) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, MacOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/MacOS clients (iPads, iPhones, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, MacOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.